 3. Definition and Use/Purpose

-A literature review may constitute an essential chapter of a thesis or dissertation, or may be a self-contained review of writings on a subject.
+A literature review may constitute an essential chapter of a thesis or dissertation, or may be self-contained review of writing on a subject.
 In either case, its purpose is to:

 The literature review itself, however, does not present new primary scholarship.